Vulnerabilities in Windows

 Guard Physical Access to Your Computer

 Windows was built to be easy to use, with security apparently a casual afterthought — at least in versions earlier than Vista.
+The trade-off is between security and ease of use.

 Consider the following analogies when deciding that "easier is better" in your computing experience: